 Don't just go in all guns blazing and turn the heat up to full, then let it cool.
 This will leave the griddle far too hot, and could leave you with some scorched pancakes and a messy griddle to clean afterward!

 Instead, slowly crank the heat up in increments.
 Start by heating the griddle at a low temperature, then move it towards a medium heat.
 This gives time for the entire griddle surface to heat evenly.
-You should spend as much as 25 minutes heating the griddle to perfection if you want the best breakfast pancakes.
+You should spend as much as 25 minutes heating the griddle to perfection if you want the best regular or banana pancakes.